What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 That means you should probably also skip the A16Z blogs, Sequoia articles, LinkedIn posts, and Twitter threads that share advice without knowing a single thing about your business.

-“If you read the A16Z or the Sequoia blog and then just make your assumptions from there, or even worse, you just read what a LinkedIn creator said or talking head on Twitter, it could be really dangerous to just take that advice for face value before you really analyze who said it, where it's coming from, and how it aligns with where your company is at.”
+“If you read the A16Z or the Sequoia blog and then just make your assumptions from there, or even worse, you just read what a LinkedIn creator said or a talking head on Twitter, it could be really dangerous to just take that advice at face value before you really analyze who said it, where it's coming from, and how it aligns with where your company is at.”

 - Chris Gannon, Founder of Captivate Talent